ADHD

 All about ADHD

-FACTS: Attention deficit hyperactivity disorder, or ADHD, is a common mental disorder.
+FACTS: Attention deficit hyperactivity disorder, or ADHD, is a common mental health issue.
 Symptoms include inattention, hyperactivity and impulsivity.
-Parents may notice these symptoms in toddlers, but ADHD cannot be properly identified until age 4.
-The disorder is often diagnosed during elementary school when it becomes clear that a child does not pay attention, moves excessively and exhibits other problems.
-For teens, symptoms of hyperactivity such as fidgeting, restlessness and impatience can be more pronounced.
-For adults, impulsivity, inattention and other aspects of ADHD can impact daily life.
+Parents may notice these symptoms in toddlers, but ADHD cannot be properly identified until age four.
+The disorder is often diagnosed during elementary school when it becomes more apparent that a child does not pay attention or moves excessively.
+For teens and adults, symptoms of hyperactivity such as fidgeting, restlessness, impulsivity and impatience may be more pronounced.

-Treatment is key to minimize the risk for serious social, learning and other mental health problems.
+Treatment is key to minimize the risk for social and learning problems.
 It is best not to seek simple explanations and proposed medical remedies that promise fast results.
-Most important is to learn about ADHD, consult with a healthcare professional, consider how this disorder is assessed, and evaluate the options.
-Behavior therapy focuses on helping children and adults learn how to control their behavior.
-Medication can also improve the symptoms of ADHD, especially when combined with therapy.
-Along with regular treatment, ways to cope include keeping routines, avoiding distractions, limiting choices, having a plan and finding support with community groups and mental health professionals.
+Most important is to learn about ADHD, consult with professionals and evaluate the options.
+Behavior therapy focuses on helping people learn how to control their behavior.
+Medication can also improve the symptoms, especially when combined with therapy.
+Along with treatment, ways to cope include keeping routines, avoiding distractions, and finding support with community groups and healthcare professionals.